New at the Zoo

 Male Hoffman's Two-Toed Sloth laying in a hammock in his habitat

 Also debuting this season is Aiden Cluckinson, a very special turkey who was officially pardoned by Governor Gretchen Whitmer during the 2024 Thanksgiving season.
-Aiden now calls the Zoo home in the beautifully updated area now known as “Gobble and Quack: The Fowl Shack”, where he shares space with a lively flock of chickens and ducks.
+Aiden now calls the Zoo home in the beautifully updated area now known as “Gobble and Quack: The Fowl Shack”, where she shares space with a lively flock of chickens and ducks.

 A white female turkey standing in her habitat